handsontable/handsontable/docs/content/guides/cell-types/autocomplete-cell-type.md

 # Autocomplete cell type

+Use the autocomplete cell type to collect user input with a menu that lets the user choose a suggested option while typing.

 [[toc]]

 ## Overview

-The `autocomplete` cell type enables the user to choose a suggested option while typing.
-Autocomplete can be configured in three different ways, flexible mode, strict mode, and strict mode using Ajax.
+Autocomplete can be configured in three different ways:
+- Flexible mode
+- Strict mode
+- Strict mode using Ajax

 ## Autocomplete flexible mode